 Nobody likes being on hold for 20 minutes only to then find out your property manager is out at a property inspection and nobody else is able to help, or emailing/lodging an online request and waiting a couple of days for someone to reply.
 Great property managers will not only communicate with you on the regular about all matters to do with your property, providing you the full picture each time you need to make a decision (increase the rent, renew the lease, replace an appliance, etc) but are also highly organised and will have an infallible system in place to ensure you are provided the advice or information you need ASAP and not left hanging.

 It’s worthwhile asking the agency whose property management services you are considering about how you can communicate with your property manager and what response time frames look like within the business if they’re unavailable.
 The core of property management is communication and anyone serious about offering great customer service will have a tight game plan around response time frames.

-Make sure that you ask about the team set up also, and if there is anyone additional to the property manager you will communicate with.
+Make sure that you ask about the team setup also, and if there is anyone in addition to the property manager you will communicate with.
 Some property managers look after a large number of properties and have assistants or other staff members to support them that you might sometimes or often communicate with also.
-Consider the big picture, your specific wish list and what works for you.
+Consider the big picture, your specific wish list, and what works for you.

 Industry knowledge and trust

 This is the big one.
 Your property manager is likely to be looking after some of the biggest assets in your financial portfolio.
 Try to check in with other local investors and/or review feedback online to make sure you find a knowledgeable property manager you can trust.